By Umair Jamal

 On October 15, Afghan and Pakistani security forces exchanged fire.
 Such incidents, which have claimed the lives of hundreds of border security personnel and others on both sides, have grown in frequency in recent years.
 The clashes are over Pakistan’s unilateral construction of a fence along the Durand Line.
 Pakistan says the fence will check armed militants moving between the two countries.
 Afghanistan, which has not accepted the Durand Line as its border with Pakistan, disagrees.
 The controversial fence is adding tension to an already fraught bilateral relationship.

 By Rizwan Zeb

-August 7, 2017, the CACI Analyst
+February 8, 2018, the CACI Analyst

 By Sudha Ramachandran

 January 10, 2018, the CACI Analyst

 The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
 For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.